nokia-msm8998/android_device_nokia_NB1/README.md

-# Device Tree for Nokia 8
+# Device configurations for Nokia 8 (NB1)

-The Nokia 8 model is a flagship Nokia-branded smartphone running the Android operating system.
+The Nokia 8 (codenamed "NB1") is a flagship Nokia-branded smartphone running the Android operating system.
 Announced on 16 August 2017 in London, England by HMD Global, the phone began sales in Europe in September 2017.
 Nokia 8 is the first high-end Nokia-branded device since the Nokia Lumia 930 in 2014.

 ## Device specifications
 | Basic                   | Spec Sheet                                                                                                                     |